InfraSteel Installation Process

-- Ears or Tabs may be welded on the top of one piece so it can be hung on the next piece while they are being aligned.
+- To aid with alignment, Ears or Tabs should be welded on the top of the end of one piece, so it can be hung on the piece it is being aligned with.

 - Grout Ports should be added every 10’ at 12:00, 3:00, and 9:00.
 As grout is being pumped into the downstream end the grout will fill up the annular space moving up hill.
-As the grout moves uphill the next grout port will be used as a vent to indicate how far up the grout has moved, and should be plugged when grout reaches it.
-Additional grout ports should be used as needed and can be added anywhere that grout is needed to fill voids.
+As the grout moves uphill the next grout port will be used as a vent or window, to determine the position of the grout, and should be plugged when grout reaches it.
+Grout ports should be used as needed and can be added anywhere that grout is needed to fill voids.
 Grout pressure should not exceed 3.5 psi at point of injection.

-- Arched pipe with a flat bottom is more prone to float when grout is being pumped than pipe with a radius on the bottom.
-If necessary, spacers may be added to keep the liner from floating, prior to grouting, by cutting a hole in the top of the pipe, and welding in a steel spacer that runs from the top of the liner to the ID of the host pipe structure.
+- Arched liner with a flat bottom is more prone to float when grout is being pumped than pipe with a radius on the bottom.
+If necessary, spacers may be added to keep the liner from floating, prior to grouting, by cutting a hole in the top of the piece, and welding in a steel spacer that runs from the top of the liner to the ID of the host pipe structure.
 Grouting should be done in 2 or more stages.